-- Contact a Medicare whistleblower attorney for a confidential, free consultation.
+- Contact a Medicare fraud attorney for a confidential, free consultation.
 During this meeting, your lawyer will discuss your options and protection moving forward.

 - If your case qualifies for a qui tam lawsuit, the claim will be filed by your attorney against the party committing fraud.
 This suit is filed under seal and remains as so for the duration of the investigation – your identity is protected throughout the process.

 - The federal government will decide whether or not it will intervene.
 If the government declines to intervene, you and your attorney will proceed with the litigation.
-If the government does intervene, like it does in 20% of filed cases, they will litigate the case moving forward.
+If the government does intervene, as it does in 15% of filed cases, they will litigate the case moving forward.

 - If the government proceeds, you will still be entitled to 15%-20% of the recovery.
 If you and your lawyer achieve a successful case result, you will be entitled to 25%-30% of the recovery.

 If you meet with a lawyer to discuss your knowledge of health care fraud, that does not mean that you are committing to filing a lawsuit, just that you want to know your options.

 HOW WE REPRESENT YOU

 Our country relies on the reporting of whistleblower nurses, pharmacists, billing coders, and doctors to prevent fraud and corruption in our healthcare system.
 At Price Armstrong, we protect whistleblowers in accordance with the False Claims Act and safeguard their future.
-Our Medicare whistleblower lawyers have extensive experience litigating healthcare qui tam lawsuits and maximizing whistleblower recovery.
+Our Medicare and Medicaid whistleblower lawyers have extensive experience litigating healthcare qui tam lawsuits and maximizing whistleblower recovery.